UKHomeOffice/engineering-guidance-and-standards/docs/standards/service-reliability.md

 When retrying transactions, particularly when an upstream service was down, avoid flooding the upstream service(s) with requests thus potentially creating a DDoS style attack on the upstream service, potentially causing further upstream service outages.
 Furthermore, implement a backoff strategy if your transactions allow it.

-- Go through upstream services your service relies on, and  how it reacts to an expected or unexpected failure of that service.
+Go through upstream services your service relies on, and test how it reacts to an expected or unexpected failure of that service.
-- Tests results for service proving behaviour.

 ### Service MUST be sized appropriately for normal operations and MUST be able to automatically scale as appropriate based on metrics

 The service must be sized appropriately in terms of system resources (CPU, memory, storage, etc.) for normal operating conditions preventing unnecessary resource wastage.

 All components of a service can be scaled up or out (or down or in) based on some metric (such as CPU, memory, thread utilisation or some appropriate metric) so as to ensure continued successful operation of the service during expected and unexpected peak or off-peak operating periods.

-Ideally, scaling should be based on some metric that is indicative of an application's performance (such as number of busy threads, queue depth) rather than system resources such as CPU and memory as (in the case of scaling up for instance);
+Ideally, scaling should be based on some metric that is indicative of an application's performance (such as number of busy threads, queue depth) rather than system resources such as CPU and memory.
+Not scaling based on intelligent metrics could result in situations such as:
-- your application may exhaust threads and cannot service any more requests, while CPU and memory utilisation is low
+- your application has exhausted threads and cannot service any more requests, while CPU and memory utilisation is low
-- a messaging queue is filling up, but there are not enough consumers to process messages Basing scaling policies based on system resources should be the fallback option, rather than the main criteria by which you scale.
+- a messaging queue has filled up, and there are not enough consumers to process messages

+Basing scaling policies based on system resources should be the fallback option, rather than the main criteria by which you scale.
 Allowing for automatic scaling of a service not only enables a service to respond accordingly during peak or off-peak times, but is also a valuable cost saver.

-- Check that Kubernetes service have HPA configured
-- Check that AWS services are in Auto-Scaling Groups

 **Services should be continuously reviewed.**